abs-tudelft/sbd/doc/manual.md

 your account is allowed to provision.
 If you don’t have access to enough spot instances, the procedure to request additional can be found in the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html).

+[5] It might turn out that this is too much for your browser to handle.
+If this is the case, you may change it manually in the `HistogramProcessor` contained in `GDELTConsumer.scala`.